Back to writing

 There are some cases where this doesn't work at all because of network effects or surrounding ecosystems.
 Users don't want to join the most technically superior social network, because their friends are on the old one.
 Users don't want to switch to the most technically superior spreadsheet tool, because there are lots of video tutorials about the old one.

 Goodhart's Law says "When a measure becomes a target, it ceases to be a good measure".
-We've all seen this: students who change the font size on their essay to 12.5 pt so they can hit the minimum page requirement more easily; programmers closing issue discussions to keep the issue count low; Youtubers who fluff up empty ideas into 10+ minute videos for algorithm favorance; entrepreneurs who cash in on dead-cobra bounties by breeding more cobras to kill.
+We've all seen this: people who split one task into many small ones so they can say they did many tasks; students who increase the font size on their essay so they can hit the minimum page requirement more easily; programmers who close bug reports without fixing them to keep the issue count low; Youtubers who fluff up empty ideas into 10+ minute videos for algorithm favorance; entrepreneurs who cash in on dead-cobra bounties by breeding more cobras to kill, or, rather, 3D-printing gun parts to sell at buybacks.
 People in general are very adept at exploiting these kinds of opportunities and, as game theory will tell you, it'd be silly not to.

 See cost per impression (CPI).
 An Impression is when a person sees an advertisement, and the CPI is the dollar amount the sponsor pays the publisher for those.
 And you better believe that for the publishers, increasing impressions can easily become the top — or only — priority.
 Every day, the publisher has to choose between improving its product or finding new ways to reach eyeballs for its sponsors.
 One of these has direct financial incentive and the other doesn't.
 In order to increase the number of impressions, the publisher must increase page visits, video views, minutes spent on site, density of advertisement amongst regular content, etc. Attention is turned towards questions like: